 RSV infections often happen in epidemics that last from late fall through early spring.
 Respiratory illness caused by RSV — such as bronchiolitis or pneumonia — usually lasts about a week, but some cases may last several weeks.

-But if a child has other health conditions, a doctor might want to make a specific diagnosis.
-In that case, RSV is identified by testing nasal secretions collected either with a cotton swab or by suction through a bulb syringe.
+But if a child has other health conditions, the doctor might want to make a specific RSV diagnosis.
+In that case, the virus is identified by testing nasal fluids.
+The sample is collected either with a cotton swab or by suction through a bulb syringe.

 If your child is uncomfortable and too young to blow his or her own nose, use a nasal aspirator (or bulb syringe) to remove sticky nasal fluids.

-When to Call the Doctor
+When Should I Call the Doctor?

-Call the doctor if your child has any of these symptoms:
+Call the doctor if your child has:

 - a high fever and doesn't look well

-- thick nasal discharge
+- a thick nasal discharge

 - a cough that gets worse or produces yellow, green, or gray mucus